 The pitch a string produces is determined by the weight, length, and tension of the strings.
 When a finger is placed on the fretboard, the string is pressed down against the fret in front of the finger, stopping the string at that point.
 Frets are set in place.
 As long as the instrument is in tune, the only way you will play the wrong chord is if you place your fingers behind the wrong frets (or on the wrong strings).

 Why Violinists Don't Like Frets

-Well, some violinists do like frets, obviously, or else it would be possible to buy a fretted violin.
+Well, some violinists do like frets, obviously, or else it would not be possible to buy a fretted violin.
+The video above from the Electric Violin Shop is an example of that.
 However, violinists who use frets often learned to play guitar or another fretted instrument first, and their preference is based on a belief that fretted instruments are easier to play and a desire to apply their guitar knowledge to the violin instead of learning traditional violin techniques.